icemang/sabnzbd-upgrade/README.md

 This script supposes :

-* you have SABnzdb+ installed in "~/bin/SABnzdb"
+* you have SABnzdb+ running with https support and installed in "~/bin/SABnzdb"
 * you store the previous SABnzdb+ versions in "~/archives/"
-* you run the server on https

 To upgrade to the latest version, just paste that on your server :